-6.1 Out of Band Interface
+6.1 Out of Band Interface 6

-The Out of Band Interface (OoBI) MUST provide the highest tier of service used in forwarding Out of Band event traffic from the AF to the MF.
-The OoBI MUST be able to transport event traffic at a rate faster than the incoming event traffic rate.
+The Out of Band Interface (OoBI) MUST use the highest reliable transport rate available when forwarding Out of Band event traffic from the AF to the MF.
+The OoBI MUST be able to transport event traffic at a rate faster than all the incoming event traffic rate.
+The OoBI MAY provide a buffering function at the AF that provides assured delivery of packets over the OoBI.